 Microsoft and Google are among several big US technology firms that have called for surveillance reforms and campaigned for updated privacy legislation because of concerns that public loss of trust in technology will hurt their businesses.

 - Improved trust and security are critical to encouraging continued adoption of the cloud, an Intel Security report shows.

 - Cloud Security Alliance’s research team uncovers the “dirty dozen” off-premise threats.

 - Microsoft embarks on a renewed push to build enterprise trust in its cloud platforms by making it simpler for users to access information on its data privacy and security protocols.

 - Better security will be the main reason by 2018 why government agencies decide to use the public cloud, Gartner predicts.

 If approved by the US Senate, the Email Privacy Act will replace the 1986 Electronic Communications Privacy Act that gives US government agencies access to cloud data with just a subpoena, which is subject to less judicial oversight than a warrant.

 Advocates of the Email Privacy Act say the legislation is required to update laws that were passed before the existence of internet-based businesses, including cloud services.

-Google said in a statement that the Email Privacy Act would “fix a constitutional flaw” in the 1986 legislation and that “while there are disagreements about other aspects of surveillance reform, there is no disagreement that emails and electronic content deserve Fourth Amendment protections”.
+Google said in a statement that the Email Privacy Act would “fix a constitutional flaw” in the 1986 legislation and that “while there are disagreements about other aspects of surveillance reform, there is no disagreement that emails and electronic content deserve Fourth protections”.